-As a small private college located in a thriving community such as Sioux City, Morningside College has a distinct ability to offer a truly personalized college experience tailored to the unique interests and goals of a student.
+As a small private university located in a thriving community such as Sioux City, Morningside University has a distinct ability to offer a truly personalized university experience tailored to the unique interests and goals of a student.
 Three new programs that will roll out in fall 2019 are designed to build on that strength.

 “We are reaching out to different populations of students with these programs,” said Dr. William Deeds, provost at Morningside.
 “We expect these programs to increase the diversity of our student body in many ways, and that’s good for all of our students.”

 X Path was designed as Morningside’s version of undecided.
 It gives students the ability to explore and consider their future, but the difference is that it offers a structured process to explore interests and ideas that matter to the student, said Dr. Alden Stout, associate vice president of academic affairs at Morningside.

 “At other schools, students who are undecided on a major may be left to their own devices to figure it out,” Stout said.
 “We are actually giving them a very guided and structured path to help them effectively figure out what they want to do to be successful both in university and in their careers.”

 Students may participate in the X Path program for as little as a semester or up to two years, receiving one-on-one support from staff and faculty mentors.
 Among other things, they will complete a strengths inventory, explore careers related to their strengths, and meet with professionals working in their interest areas.

 Students on the X Path also have access to Morningside’s XP Guarantee, which is offered to all Morningside students and is the university’s assurance that students will graduate in four years or less and have a job or head to graduate school within six months of graduation, so long as they meet basic reqirements.